How to combine line and bar charts in Datawrapper

 Once that's done, your chart should look like this:

 Now, it's time for the area fills.
-Create an area fill between the baseline and the two lines "Cases" and "Deaths", give them each a color, and set an interpolation by clicking on the interpolation icon.
+Create an area fill between "(zero baseline)" and the two lines "Cases" and "Deaths" and give them each a color:

 How about combining a line chart with dots?